 - Excessive use of sugar salt and fats should also be checked.

 - Avoid eating out and from roadside stalls – prepare your food at home, as unclean food can bring about severe food poisoning.

-Overweight women can have extra problems during a normal delivery.
-Of course you have to gain a lot of weight during pregnancy, but check if it is on par with the charts.
-If you suddenly seem to be going too much weight during pregnancy, consult with your doctor to take remedial measures.
+Overweight women can have extra problems achieving a normal delivery.
+Of course, you have to gain a lot of weight during pregnancy, but check if it is on par with the charts.
+If you suddenly seem to be gaining too much weight during pregnancy, consult with your doctor to take remedial measures.

 Among the women around you, some might have easy births and some might have had very difficult ones.
 Hearing stories about horror births is in no way going to help you.
 In fact, it will just make you anxious, nervous and panicky.
 We are trying to stay stress-free and positive here, so say no to labour gossips gone wrong.